DebsankarBanerjee/Segmentation-and-analysis-of-mother-machine-data/README.md

 3. run SAM.m in the MATLAB console

-4. the folders "data" and "plot" should exist for writing data and plotting frames run  > mkdir plot and > mkdir data to create them from console.
+4. the folders "data" and "plot" should exist for writing data and plotting frames.

+5. the data file cell_id_* will contain the main data in the format: cell_id_array : current_index / time@Birth / time@Division / length@Birth / length@Division / parent ID / index at division / position at division